VIPULNARESHBHOIR/Pandemic-Resilient-ATM/README.md

-# Pandemic-Resilient-ATM : "Cardless and Computer Vision based ATM Transaction"
+# Pandemic-Resilient-ATM : "Enabling Touchless and Cardless Transaction using Computer Vision"